AmbikaPatel11/The-Meta-Script-Generator/README.md

 Ambika Patel - apate339@charlotte.edu - 801495232

 ### Project Description:
 Using the scaffold.py file, you can output a ready-to-code python template.
+See example_output file for an example.

 ### Project License
 GNU General Public License v.3 -- A copyleft license ensuring the code remains free and open.